 My research lies at the intersection of child and adolescent development, family systems dynamics, and sociocultural processes.
 My program of research specifically examines two lines of research:

-Examining the combination of individual characteristics, family processes, and sociocultural contextual factors that may support adolescent academic functioning in Black families and communities.
+Examining the combination of individual characteristics, family processes, and sociocultural contextual factors that may support youth academic functioning in Black families and communities.
 Instead of focusing on deficit model examining Black families and communities, my research examines how the considerable variation among Black Americans growing up in different social contexts relates to different system of support and expectations around academic functioning and achievement among Black youth.